ruben2020/codequery4vscode/README.md

 ## How do I prepare my source code for use with this extension?

-Please follow the instructions found on the [CodeQuery](https://github.com/ruben2020/codequery) page to create a CodeQuery database called `cq.db` (with exactly this filename and extension) on the base folder of your source code.
+Please follow the instructions found on the [CodeQuery](https://github.com/ruben2020/codequery) page to create a CodeQuery database called `cq.db` (with exactly this filename and extension) on the base folder of your source code (i.e. `{workspace}/cq.db`).

 Let me provide an example here on how to prepare the source code of CodeQuery itself.

-In Linux or Mac, follow these steps:
+In Linux or Mac, follow these steps for C/C++ source code:

 ```bash
 cd ~/gitrepo